 - Perth Writers Festival, March, 2017.
 Panel member: Life Giving Waters (Big Ideas ABC Radio broadcast);Panel member with Saltwater Women, with Sarah Drummond.

 - World of Women Film Festival (WOW), Presented by the YWCA, Mercury Cinema and curated by Women in Film and Television, NSW.
 Panelist with Louise Pascale and Mandahla Ros, 26th April 2015.

-- After Dreaming: Australian Indigenous Literature Symposium, Department of Studies in English, University of Mysore, Mysore, 29-30th September, 2014, Mysore University.
+- After Dreaming: Australian Indigenous Literature Symposium, Department of Studies in English, University of Mysore, India, 29-30th September, 2014, Mysore University.
 Panelist with Jeanine Leane, Marie Munkara, and Brenton McKenna, including talks by Dr Devanoora Mahadeva, Professor C.N.Srinath, K.C.
 Belliappa, R.Ramachandra, C. Naganna.

 - Bangalore Literature Festival, talk, and possible translation seminar at University of Mysore, Bengalore, India, 25-30 September 2014.